rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 ___

 A spectral, floating hand appears at a point you choose within range.
+The hand lasts for the duration or until you dismiss it as an action.
+The hand vanishes if it is ever more than 30 feet away from you or if you cast this spell again.

+You can use your action to control the hand.
+You can use the hand to manipulate an object, open an unlocked door or container, stow or retrieve an item from an open container, or pour the contents out of a vial.
+You can move the hand up to 30 feet each time you use it.

 - **+X PM:** Torna a mão invisível.
 - **+Y PM:** Aumenta a carga máxima em X kilos.